uzairudev/Project-Mitsuba-Nerfstudio/README.md

 - **pexels-fwstudio-33348-172289.jpg**: Image used as a background texture for the LEGO model.

 ### `extracted_blue.py`, `extracted_green.py`, `extracted_red.py`
 These scripts extract and process the color channel data for blue, green, and red, respectively.
-They are used to analyze and manipulate the individual color channels separately.
+They are used to analyze and manipulate the individual bands separately.

 ### `first_sample.pth` and `second_sample.pth`
 These files contain PyTorch tensor data for the first and second samples used for evaluation.
 They are loaded and compared using the `new_eval.py` script.